idzDeveloper/IDZStoreKit/IDZStoreKit/Resources/README.txt

 License:
 IDZStoreKit uses MIT Licensing And so all of source code can be used royalty-free into your app.
 Just make sure that you don’t remove the copyright notice from the source code if you make your app open source and in the about page.

+Credits:
+Thanks to Ray Wenderlich's tutorials as I have referred their site for making this tutorial.